boredjo/thesisfinder/backend/src/documentation/includes/_like.md

 ### Parameters
 Parameter | Datatype | Description
 --------- | ------- | -----------
-idea | str | The id hash of the idea that is claimed author | str | The user name of the user that claimed the idea date_posted | str | Timestamp of when the claim was posted attachments | str[] | File names of attachments that can be obtained using `/attachments/claim/`
+id | str | The unique ID of the idea, which is a hash value of the time posted title | str | The title of the idea.
+The tiltle can be no longer than 200 characters author | str | The user name of the author of the idea.
+This can be `anonymous` date_posted | str | UTC Timestamp of when the idea was posted tags | str[] | Tags accociated with the idea.
+There can be no more than 5 tags.